-The black box (known as "telematics" to those who work in insurance companies) enables insurers to track driving style and enables them to predict which drivers are more / less likely to have accidents.
+The black box (known as "telematics" to those who work in insurance companies) enables insurers to track driving style and enables them to predict which drivers are more or less likely to have accidents.

 Black box insurance policies typically re-assess the price of insurance based on the data from the black box - either monthly, quarterly, or annually.
-Generally, driving shorter distances, at lower speeds, during the day time (as opposed to at night), with controlled acceleration and cornering results in lower insurance premiums over time.
+Generally, driving shorter distances, at lower speeds, during the day (as opposed to at night), with controlled acceleration and cornering results in lower insurance premiums over time.

 Learn more about black box car insurance.

 The companies in our Young Drivers Top 14 who offer black box insurance are:

 - Churchill Car Insurance (DriveSure)